-Recreating the Savoy Ballroom from the late 30s is a challenge since it was demolished in 1958, all known interior photographs of the ballroom are in black and white, and they were all taken at different times spanning many decades.
-Photographs were usually focused on the dancers or musicians, and rarely featured the details of the ballroom itself.
-Quite a challenge!
-Luckily our team involves world-leading experts, who will be combining immersive design and technological approaches to do justice to the legendary ballroom and its legacy.
+Recreating the Savoy Ballroom from the late 1930s is a challenging project.
+The building itself was demolished in 1958.
+Almost all of the photographs of the ballroom are in black and white, and we have only oral history to remember the rich colours of the decor.
+Photographs were all taken at different times spanning many decades, during which time there were multiple renovations transforming the style of the ballroom.
+And photographers usually focused on the dancers or musicians, rarely documenting the details of the ballroom itself.
+With immersive design and technological approaches we hope to do justice to the legendary ballroom and its legacy.

-This is a summary of the work that is currently being done by our team of historians, led by Sharon Davis, Tiny Planets and Novelab, to recreate the building of the Savoy:
+This is a summary of the technological work ahead by our team from Tiny Planets and Novelab, to digitally recreate the building of the Savoy.

-Ambiance, materials, color palette and lighting: with direct feedbacks from the historic team, a team of lookdev and lighting artists then creates accurate color palettes, textures (ex roughness), materials and lighting, to recreate the look and ambiance of The Savoy Ballroom.
+3. Ambiance, materials, color palette and lighting: with direct feedbacks from historians, a team of lookdev and lighting artists then creates accurate color palettes, textures (ex roughness), materials and lighting, to recreate the look and ambiance of The Savoy Ballroom.
 The texturing phase is essential, as depending on the materials, the colors and the physical properties of each element, the light behaves differently when reaching their surfaces (ex a window versus a black curtain).